hypervel/hypervel.org/docs/docs/routing.md

 });
 ```

-Since the `$user` variable is type-hinted as the `App\Models\User` Eloquent model and the variable name matches the `{user}` URI segment, Laravel Hyperf will automatically inject the model instance that has an ID matching the corresponding value from the request URI.
+Since the `$user` variable is type-hinted as the `App\Models\User` Eloquent model and the variable name matches the `{user}` URI segment, Hypervel will automatically inject the model instance that has an ID matching the corresponding value from the request URI.
 If a matching model instance is not found in the database, a 404 HTTP response will automatically be generated.

 Of course, implicit binding is also possible when using controller methods.
 Again, note the `{user}` URI segment matches the `$user` variable in the controller which contains an `App\Models\User` type-hint: